Pinoy Big Brother: Lucky 7: Overview

 Like 737, this season is divided into batches.
 However a celebrity batch is added along with the teen and adult batches.
 The show kicked off with the celebrities.
 The teen housemates entered next, and the adults to follow last.

 Episode format

 For the celebrity batch, housemates have entered a week before the actual premiere, and so the broadcast for these episodes are delayed as opposed to the previous-day format that had been present since the first season.
 Since the show does not display a day number for each episode, it is assumed that events had happened a week from the actual air date.
 It is possible that the length of stay of the celebrity housemates is shorter than what is being aired.
 On July 30, 2016, the celebrity housemates returned to the Philippines to enter the Pinoy Big Brother House, and so the previous-day format returns.

-For three weeks, the show only aired on weekdays due to the Grand Finals of We Love OPM.
+For the first three weeks of the season, the show only aired on weekdays due to the last few episodes of We Love OPM.
 After their stint in Vietnam, their format went back to air episodes 7 days a week.

+Hosts

+Toni Gonzaga, Bianca Gonzalez and Robi Domingo reprised their roles as hosts.
+Mariel Rodriguez returned as host after her absence since Teen Clash 2010.
+During the season, Toni Gonzaga and Mariel Rodriguez took a maternity leave due to pregnancy.
+However, Gonzaga returned as a regular host when the Dream Team housemates entered the house.
+Maymay Entrata was the winner of this season.